-Our history curriculum has been designed to be both knowledge-rich and coherently sequenced.
-Knowledge, in the realm of history, means not only substantive knowledge of historical events, dates and people in the past, but also knowledge of substantive concepts in history (such as ‘empire’, ‘monarchy’ and ‘civil war’), and disciplinary historical concepts (e.g. evidence and interpretation).
+Our History curriculum has been designed to be knowledge-rich and coherently sequenced.
+Knowledge means not only to know about historical events, times and people in the past but also knowledge of substantive concepts (e.g. the empire and civil war) and disciplinary historical concepts (e.g. evidence and interpretation).
 These concepts are interleaved across the curriculum, allowing children to encounter and apply them in different situations.

-The history curriculum is balanced to enable children to look in some depth at local, national and world history, encouraging children to explore the connection between significant events and people and how they have influenced the modern world.
-The content in the curriculum ensures children have a secure overview of a period, before studying aspects in more depth.
+The curriculum is balanced to enable children to look in some depth at local, national and world history, encouraging children to explore the connection between significant events and people and how they have influenced the modern world.

 Our history curriculum aspires to create curious and knowledgeable young people, who hold a deep understanding and appreciation of the discipline of history, and are able to sift and weigh evidence to begin to formulate their own viewpoints and perspectives of the world.